dkapi/ray-tracer-engine/README.md

     - field of view
     - depth of field
 - Ray/Sphere Intersection
+- Ray/Triangle Intersection
 - hittible list of objects
+- BVH acceleration structure
 - Anti-Aliasing
-- Ray/Triangle Intersection
 - material
     - lambertian
     - metal
     - dieletics
 - multi-threading (implimented openMP over pthreads to see what its about)
-- BVH acceleration structure
+- Motion Blur for spheres:

 ## TODO: